tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 This realization is key to seeing how Mondrian's vision was not just unique for its time but also quite prophetic.

-Mondrian claims that just as his and others’ art has evolved into a composition containing opposites of form and color in equilibrium, future society will likewise evolve, with its opposites finding their own equilibrium.
+In this book Mondrian claims that, just as his and others’ art has evolved into a composition containing opposites of form and color in equilibrium, future society will likewise evolve.
+By liberating themselves from limiting forms, people will be able to see the opposites in society purely.

+> If art is an expression of life and anticipates it, we can state that the new life is **the culture of equivalent relationships.**
+>
+> Just as with the plastic means in art, it is evident that for this life our mentality must become more or less purified,
+> not in an old-fashioned puritanical way, but so as to rise above the oppression of limiting, particular forms.
+> Thus in the same way as art, life reaches a state of real equilibrium
+> **through pure and equivalent relationships of increasingly free individuals.**
+ - Piet Mondrian, The New Art, The New Life, 1931.
+[Emphasis in original.]

+Once free people can clearly perceive and understand life’s opposing forces, they can replace today's conflicts with equilibrium - what he calls "equivalent relationships."

+#### Preposterous!?!

 If at first this notion seems preposterous, it takes only a moment’s thought to realize that society and everyday life are rife with opposites: